DevonMorris/DevonMorris/README.md

 # Hi there, I'm Devon Morris 👋
-Software minimalism and craftsmanship is my thing.
-I love Linux, Neovim and the open-source movement.
-My goal is to create simple, generic, and highly-flexible systems to solve the biggest problems in autonomy and robotics.
+My life mission is to create simple, generic, and highly-flexible systems to solve the biggest problems in autonomy and robotics.

+I have broad background in mathematics, electrical engineering and computer science that has put me on the path to achieve this mission.

+I currently work at [Tangram Vision](https://www.tangramvision.com/) as a perception engineer.

 ## Skills
 * Robotics